Wireless printing center

-Wide Area Network.
-A long-distance communications network that covers a wide geographic area, such as a state or country.
+Wide Area Network is a long-distance communications network that covers a wide geographic area, such as a state or country.
 Telephone companies and cellular carriers deploy WANs to service large regional areas or the entire nation.
-Large enterprises have their own private WANs to link remote offices, using the Internet (the worlds largest WAN) for connectivity.
+Large enterprises have their own private WANs to link remote offices, using the Internet (the world’s largest WAN) for connectivity.

 WEP Read more

-Wired Equivalent Privacy.
-This encryption standard was the original encryption standard for wireless communication.
+Wired Equivalent Privacy (WEP) is an encryption standard which was the original encryption standard for wireless communication.
 WEP was designed to provide the same level of security as a wired network, but has since been compromised and is now relatively easy for hackers to break by finding the key.

 Wireless channel Read more